ramp-eu/Central_Sensing_and_Perception/doc/docs/install/install.md

 free_thresh: 0.001
 ```
 The map file is treated as a grayscaled image, and you can adjust occupied_tresh and free_tresh to different values, depending from which shade of gray you want it to be considered as obstacle.

+## The Local SP docker

+is not yet ready.
+Will come soon!